owntone/owntone-server/INSTALL.md

   from <https://libwebsockets.org/>

-If using binary packages, remember that you need the development packages to build forked-daapd (usually named -dev or -devel).
+If using binary packages, remember that you need the development packages to build owntone-server (usually named -dev or -devel).

 sqlite3 needs to be built with support for the unlock notify API; this isn't always the case in binary packages, so you may need to rebuild sqlite3 to